By understanding what rehabilitation services have to offer, you can make well-informed choices.

 Occupational therapy services are available in many of the same settings as physical therapy.
 The goal of OT in a hospital, rehab hospital or long-term care facility is often to improve function so that your loved one is safe to return home with assistance.

-Treatment sessions, either in the hospital room or therapy gym, may focus on your parent's posture and use of her arms to improve her ability to eat, dress, bathe and perform other ADLs.
+Treatment sessions, either in the hospital room or therapy gym, may focus on your parent's posture and use of her arms to improve her ability to eat, dress, bathe and perform other activities of daily living (ADLs).
 Exercises may include stretching and strengthening to make sure she has enough flexibility and strength to perform ADLs.
 A large part of OT is practicing, developing new strategies and using adaptive equipment to perform activities such as eating, dressing and bathing.

 OT in an outpatient facility is not as common as outpatient physical therapy.
 When it's offered, outpatient OT is usually for injuries to the hand or arm to maximize function in ADLs, IADLs and recreational activities.
 Patients may use the arm bike, arm exercises with weights, or special "silly putty" to improve hand strength and dexterity.